From BR Bullpen

-Exclusively used as a relief pitcher in the majors, and almost always as a LOOGY, his career high is 63 appearances in 2010, the year he earned his first major league save, and again in 2012, when he was 5-1 and pitched in the postseason for the first time.
+Exclusively used as a relief pitcher in the majors, and almost always as a LOOGY, his career high is 67 appearances in 2013.
+He pitched in 63 games in 2010, the year he earned his first major league save, and again in 2012, when he was 5-1 and pitched in the postseason for the first time.
 He made three appearances in the 2012 ALDS against the Detroit Tigers, giving up one hit and nothing else in 3 2/3 innings.
 He has struck out almost a batter per inning during his big league career, in spite of shuffling continually between the majors and AAA since his debut.

 On April 29, 2013, he was the winning pitcher in the longest game by time in Oakland history, against the Los Angeles Angels of Anaheim.
 Blevins came in the game with one out in the 18th inning, taking over for Brett Anderson who had gamely pitched 5 1/3 innings of relief but had to leave the game because of a foot injury.
 Anderson's name had been inserted in the batting order a couple of innings earlier, when another A's player, OF Chris Young, had to leave because of an injury and the only available replacement was DH Seth Smith.
 Thus, after completing the top of the 18th without any runs scoring, Blevins had his first major league plate appearance - and only the second of his professional career - in the bottom of the 18th, and he quickly struck out against Barry Enright.
 But he pitched a scoreless 19th inning, and when Brandon Moss hit a two-run, walk-off home run off Enright in the bottom of the frame, Blevins earned his first victory of the season in a game that had taken 6 hours and 32 minutes to complete, getting credit for the 10-8 win.
 He went 5-0, 3.15 in 67 appearances that season, pitching 60 innings during which he struck out 52 batters.
 On December 11th, however, the A's traded him to the Washington Nationals for minor league OF Billy Burns.